vserova/book/pages/ch_app.md

     -   API calls that use a stream or writer append to the existing data.

--   Data written with a stream or writer won't be accessible from the <span class="nctnt ncbi-app">NetCache</span> server until the stream or writer is deleted or until the writer's <span class="nctnt ncbi-func">Close()</span> method is called.
+-   Data written with a stream or writer won't be accessible from the **NetCache** server until the stream or writer is deleted or until the writer's `Close()` method is called.

 -   A key must be supplied to retrieve data.